gvwilson/sys-tutorial/src/http/index.md

 ---
 title: "HTTP"
-tagline: "Moving data from place to place."
+tagline: "How to move data from place to place."
 ---

 ## Start with Something Simple